Northcote Tigers: History

 In 1909 some members of the North Shore rugby were so impressed with the new type of football they had seen that they decided to found a club for the 1910 season.
 Thus in 1910 the Northcote "Ramblers" League Football Club was born.
 It wasn't until 1948 however that the club qualified for the first grade and earned 'senior' status.
-In 1987 they finally won the Fox Memorial championship, under the coaching of David Harding.
+In 1987 they finally won the Fox Memorial championship, under the coaching of Graeme Birch.

 Notable players

-Probably the club's greatest product was former Kiwi's halfback Gary Freeman.
-Other famous players to play for the Tigers include Sean Hoppe, Jason Lowrie, Gene Ngamu, Paul Rauhihi, Tony Tuimavave and former New Zealand Warrior Kevin Locke.
+Players for the Tigers have included Gary Freeman, Sean Hoppe, Jason Lowrie, Gene Ngamu, Paul Rauhihi, Tony Tuimavave and former New Zealand Warrior Kevin Locke.

-Kiwi representatives
+1Kiwi representatives

 Thirteen players have played for the New Zealand national rugby league team: